IlAnP7L24/matlab-PARAMETRIC-MODELING-OF-LINEAR-OBJECTS-OF-AUTOMATION-USING-DIFFERENT-SIGNALS/README.md

 ![image](https://github.com/IlAnP7L24/matlab-PARAMETRIC-MODELING-OF-LINEAR-OBJECTS-OF-AUTOMATION-USING-DIFFERENT-SIGNALS/assets/158156829/5c39a821-f10e-4565-8bdd-bc8224785aa5)

-where u is the input (test) signal; x – the resulting signal (recall) of the investigated link; a0 and b0 are parameters of the studied link.
+where u is the input (test) signal; x – the resulting signal (recall) of the investigated loop; a0 and b0 are parameters of the studied loop.

 Modeling the process of identification of a proportional loop:

 ![image](https://github.com/IlAnP7L24/matlab-PARAMETRIC-MODELING-OF-LINEAR-OBJECTS-OF-AUTOMATION-USING-DIFFERENT-SIGNALS/assets/158156829/9be1befc-30a4-4f38-b649-af05ab363146)

-Identification of a first-order linear link with a step signal, which is defined in the form of an ordinary differential equation of the general form:
+Identification of a first-order linear loop with a step signal, which is defined in the form of an ordinary differential equation of the general form:

 ![image](https://github.com/IlAnP7L24/matlab-PARAMETRIC-MODELING-OF-LINEAR-OBJECTS-OF-AUTOMATION-USING-DIFFERENT-SIGNALS/assets/158156829/8c18e090-a296-4cb0-a4ea-f38be4f4f66c)